-The historical nature of our paddlesteamers may present some accessibility challenges to those in wheelchairs or people with mobility constraints.
+The historical nature of our paddlesteamers may present some accessibility challenges for people with disability or who use mobility aids.
 Please ask our friendly staff for further assistance if required.

 Some pets are permitted onboard cruises.
 Please discuss with our team beforehand.